 To apply to the TechLadies Bootcamp #6, you need to complete an application form AND a simple technical task that will help us evaluate your technical capabilities.
-The details on the technical task will be available in July through a repository on Github.
+The details on the technical task can be found here..
 Applications open on 4 Jul and close on 15 Aug.
-Join our mailing list to receive updates, right in your inbox!

 During the Info Session, we will share with you more information about the application process, and explain what TechLadies Bootcamp #6 participants will get to learn in the bootcamp.
-Women interested in applying for the TechLadies Bootcamp #6 should join this meeting happening on 4 Jul, 11am (SGT).
-RSVP here.
+Watch the video recording here.

 Bootcamp applicants will be notified of their application statuses, on a rolling basis, latest by 4 Sep.
 You may be contacted if we have questions about your application, so do keep your eyes peeled on your email inbox!